AlibabaCloudDocs/ots/intl.en-US/SDK Reference/NodeJS SDK/Table-level operations/Configure an auto-increment primary key column.md

                 }
             },
             tableOptions: {
                 timeToLive: -1,// Specify the validity period of data in seconds.
 A value of -1 indicates that the data never expires.
-If you set the validity period to a year, the value of timeToLive is 365*24*3600.
+If you set this parameter to 365×24*3600, the validity period of the data is one year.
                 maxVersions: 1// Specify the maximum number of versions that can be saved in each column.
 A value of 1 indicates that only the latest version is saved in each column.
             },
         };